 Hundreds of thousands of people are without a place to call home today.
 That’s why there has never been a more important time to fight for the change that is desperately needed.

-The Supported Housing (Regulatory Oversight) Act was passed by the Government in August 2023 with the aim of introducing national standards and a licensing regime for all supported exempt accommodation.
+The Supported Housing (Regulatory Oversight) Act was passed by the government in August 2023, with the aim of introducing national standards and a licensing regime for all supported exempt accommodation.

 We are joining forces with other charities to campaign around some of the biggest issues impacting on homelessness today.
 These include: